Adventures around Bradfordwith PlusBus

 • Across the road from the smaller branch of MyLahore, queue up at Ambala or another sweet shop nearby for a box of fudge-like Indian mithai to take away.
 Just after the roundabout, you’ll find the Jalebi corner kiosk cooking up fresh portions of the crunchy, deep-fried desserts, dipped in sugar syrup.

-• There are bus stops all along the road so, when you’ve had enough, just hop on a bus back to Bradford Interchange.
+• There are bus stops all along the road so, when you’ve had enough, just hop on a bus back towards Bradford Interchange.
 Happy exploring!